polkadot-developers/substrate-docs/content/md/en/docs/quick-start/start-a-node.md

    SS58 Address:      5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY
    ```

+   Predefined development accounts like  `Alice` and  `Bob` are configured in a **chain specification** file.
+   You'll learn more about node template files in [Explore the code](/quick-start/explore-the-code/) and more specifically about the chain specification file in [Chain specification](/build/chain-spec/).
+   For now, it's enough to be aware that development accounts exist to enable testing of simple transactions like balance transfers.

 ## Start the blockchain

 1. Start the node in development mode by running the following command: